Kingdom of Jesus Christ (church)

 The Kingdom of Jesus Christ (KOJC or KJC), officially the Kingdom of Jesus Christ, The Name Above Every Name, Inc., is a Philippine-based nontrinitarian Restorationist church.
-It was founded by pastor Apollo Quiboloy, who self-styles himself as the "Appointed Son of God".
+It was founded by pastor Apollo Quiboloy, who styles himself as the "Appointed Son of God".
 Quiboloy, who is currently in prison, is alleged to have conducted numerous sexual abuses of children who he forces to have intercourse with him "in the name of God", aided by his close ultra-religious allies.

 The members of the church refer to their community as a "Kingdom Nation".
 The church claims to have eight million members worldwide, although third parties claim the number of members is as low as 7,000.

 It has been the subject of various controversies, with critics calling it a cult and its founder having been indicted for criminal charges in the United States by the Federal Bureau of Investigation (FBI).
 In 2024, the church, its founder, and SMNI News Channel became the subject of scrutiny and inquiry by the Philippine government for several alleged violations and unlawful actions, including sexual exploitation of children.
 Quiboloy was arrested after raids of the church in September 2024.